onnela-lab/forest/fir/fitrep/README.md

 4. Select start/end dates.
 Change the download name and select tags if desired.

-5. Select desired variables with checkboxes.
+5. Select desired file types with checkboxes.
 Note that this package does not handle any data formatted as "Minute (Wide)."

 6. **Be sure to check "Sync Events."**